ordercloud-api/release-notes/2017/January/breaking-changes.md

 **New:** `v1/orders/incoming/*` or `v1/orders/outgoing/*`

-An `outgoing` order is one sent by your organization; and `incoming` order is one received by your organization.
+An `outgoing` order is one sent by someone in your organization; an `incoming` order is one received by your organization.
 This provides a uniform way to work with orders regardless of whether your are a Buyer, Seller, or (coming soon) Supplier.

 There are only 3 order-related endpoints that do not require `incoming`/`outgoing`, all within the "Me" resources: